daisybutler/The-Book-Bunker-project03/README.md

 ### Home

 The homepage is the landing page for users.
 The focus is the title of the the website in large font and a search bar accompanied by the prompt 'Search By Keyword'.
 A placeholder 'E.g. investing' in the input box also helps guide the user as to the sort of word they might search for.
 Once the user hits enter to search for their keyword, they will be redirected to the 'All Books' page.
-For users not logged in/signed up, a larger circle with the call to action 'Create An Account' and a smaller call to action 'Login' appear tot he left hand side of the search bar.
+For users not logged in/signed up, a larger circle with the call to action 'Create An Account' and a smaller call to action 'Login' appears to the left hand side of the search bar.
 Once a user is logged in, these do not display and the search bar spans the centre of the page completely.

 ![Homepage](static/images/README-images/homepage1.png)